Thunderbirds Add 15 Shows to 2026 Season

 • Dayton Air Show (June) – Commemorating 100 years of military aviation at Wright-Patterson

-“These are communities that have waited patiently,” said Major Jason Markzon, Thunderbirds operations officer.
+“These are communities that have waited patiently,” said Major Jason Markzon, operations officer.
 “When you haven’t seen the team in years, the anticipation builds.
 We’re excited to deliver.”

-How Shows Get Selected
+How Shows Get on the Schedule

 Thunderbirds pilot entering cockpit